-You have two options if you want to use plain text formatting: read all mail using plain text or convert the message to plain text format before hitting reply.
+You have two options if you want to use plain text formatting for all messages you send, including Replies and Forwards: read all mail using plain text or convert the message to plain text format before hitting reply.

-If you are using Office 2002/XP SR1 update (does not work on earlier builds), you now have the ability to force all incoming messages to be displayed as plain text in both the preview pane and opened message form.
-This is done with a registry key that stops the HTML engine from rendering the content.
+As of Office 2002/XP SR1 update, all Outlook versions have the ability to force all incoming messages to be displayed as plain text in both the preview pane and opened message form.

-To enable Read as plain global settings in Outlook 2007, go to Tools, Trust Center; in Outlook 2010, its File, Options, Trust Center, Email Security.
+To enable Read all standard mail in plain text settings in Outlook 2007, go to Tools, Trust Center, Email Security.
 In Outlook 2003, look for the option in Tools, Options, Email Options.

 Outlook 2002 SR1 Registry Key